Bismay5467/ZuppleLabs/README.md

 - `npm run build && npm run preview` to build the project and start the production server.
 - `npm run lint` to check for linting

-## Features

-### Form Page

-- Form validation on submitting the form

-### Blockchain Explore Page

-- Functional pagination of transaction history.
-- Hash value copied to clipboard ( functional ).
-- Modal displaying info about the blocks can be closed by clicking on the cancel button present at top left corner.

-**Lazy loading of pages to reduce chunk sizes send over network.
-This results in increased performance.**